wattdepot/wattdepot.github.io/src/technology/quickstart.md

 title: Quick Start
 ---

-# Step 1: Obtain an OPQBox
+# 1. Obtain an OPQBox

 The first step in getting started is to obtain an OPQBox.

 We are currently manufacturing OPQBoxes on an as-needed basis.
 To obtain cost and availability information, please [contact us](contact.html).

-# Step 2: Create an account on OPQHub
+# 2. Create an OPQHub account

 Once you have your OPQBox, you are ready to create an account on OPQHub.

 1. Visit [http://emilia.ics.hawaii.edu:8194](http://emilia.ics.hawaii.edu:8194).